Can a Fitness Tracker Help You Lose Weight?

 Last week, a Washington Post writer reported “Apple told me it does not track research about weight loss because that is not the focus of the Apple Watch.”
 So far, good.
 Then he added, “(That’s disappointing.)”
 I applaud Apple for declining to make weight claims, because a watch simply cannot “make” that happen.
 Changing your daily habits consistently enough to change your body in a sustainable way requires a lot of moving parts, and a fitness tracker isn’t a mind reader—it just collects and displays the information that the maker has set as defaults or that you ask it to display.
 Fitbit, in contrast to Apple, makes weight claims because it has gone in heavy with providing devices to wellness programs and other contexts that have (of course) additional information available for users.

 A fitness tracker can nudge you in a particular direction, but you have to have at least the direction (if not a destination) in mind.
 Is it more steps?
 Is it more sleep?
 Is it a particular mix of high- vs moderate-intensity exercise?
-It is a number of minutes of exercise per week? is it spending less time sitting?
+(To which I would guess most new users of fitness trackers would say, “a what?”)
+Is it number of minutes of exercise per week?
+Is it spending less time sitting?
 It doesn’t know what’s important to you.
 And I don’t think any of them have integrated food records—food recording is a whole thing with enough twists and turns to earn a master’s degree, and the most a fitness tracker will do is import a calorie total from a dedicated food tracker.
-And that’s the other common theme, also hit in the article linked above—the writer even passes along the opinion of the WW Chief Scientific Officer to present the typical, binary-opposition response to any discussion of exercise and weight, “But a fitness gadget still can’t automate what Foster considers most important data in weight loss: what you eat.”
+And that’s the other common theme, also hit in the article linked above—the writer even passes along the opinion of the WeightWatchers Chief Scientific Officer to present the typical, binary-opposition response to any discussion of exercise and weight, “But a fitness gadget still can’t automate what Foster considers most important data in weight loss: what you eat.”
 Of course, says the CSO at the company dedicated to helping people adjust how and what they eat.

 What you eat and what your activity pattern is, along with how much and how restfully you sleep, contribute to the condition of your body—from your health to your performance to your body fat percentage to your waist size to your alertness during the day, and on and on.
 Your fitness tracker can assess your sleep, too—sort of**—but again, just observing it (or including some nudges to remind you that it’s important) isn’t enough to make change happen.
 People rarely end up with unhelpful eating, activity, and sleep patterns because they want that; they have made a variety of choices against the backdrop of many external factors that are not always easy to change—or, in some cases, identify.